 "More than 80% of employers want the skills that humanities majors cultivate, like critical thinking, analytical reasoning, good written and oral communication skills."Hart Research Associates, 2015

 "If you talk to a man in a language he understands, that goes to his head.Nelson Mandela

 If you talk to him in his language, that goes to his heart."

-Language Flagships are intensive study programs in foreign languages that help undergraduate students of any major reach a professional level of competence in the target language by graduation.
-The University of Wisconsin-Madison is the proud …
+Language Flagships are intensive language programs for undergraduate students of any major reach a professional level of competence in the target language by graduation.
+The University of Wisconsin-Madison is the proud home of the new …